People always talk about what you need to do to speak French.

 You may need to spend more time studying if you are older, you may need a few months more if you can’t study more than 15 minutes a day but you will eventually get there if you believe in yourself and spend time learning French a little bit every day.

-People who speak French with confidence aren’t necessarily the smartest the youngest or the people with the most free time, they are the ones who understand that learning French takes time and were willing to take the time to get there.
+People who speak French with confidence aren’t necessarily the smartest the youngest or the people with the most free time, they are the ones who understand that learning how to speak French takes time and were willing to take the time to get there.

 Believe in yourself, dedicate time to learning with the right French course and you will speak French with confidence one day!